A Lemon Blueberry Coffee Cake is the perfect guest at your upcoming Easter Brunch or any breakfast or brunch.

 This recipe works well with both frozen blueberries and fresh blueberries.
 But make sure to thaw the frozen berries first.
 Then coat the berries in some of the flour first before adding them to the batter.
 This helps keep them suspended in the cake instead of just sinking to the bottom.
 Although many of them will anyway!
 But that’s okay.
 The cake is still going to be tender and lemony!

 Finally, a drizzle of lemon glaze over the top adds an extra lemon punch and makes it look prettier too.
 Happy Spring!

-Some of my other favorite lemon and blueberry combos are this Blueberry Lemon Curd Coffee Cake , Blueberry Buttermilk Coffee Cake with Browned Butter Glaze and Lemon Blueberry Marble Cake.
+Some of my other favorite lemon and blueberry combos are this Blueberry Lemon Curd Coffee Cake , Blueberry Buttermilk Coffee Cake with Browned Butter Glaze and Lemon Blueberry Coffee Cake.

 Lemon Blueberry Coffee Cake Recipe

 - 2 Tbsp lemon juice